arborchurch/arbor-web/site/content/team/bryan/index.md

   src: "bryan.jpg"
 ---

 Bryan is often mistaken for Aquaman, but ironically he can't swim.
-He grew up in Modesto, California, but recently answered the youth ministry call to move northward.
+He grew up in Modesto, California, and recently answered the youth ministry call to move northward.
 His favorite things include: football, food, family, and friends (in that order).

 Bryan and his wife Audra just had their first son, Kade, and are excited for the new adventure that God has them on.